SPiN (band)

+SPiN is an American power pop and alternative rock band from Philadelphia, Pennsylvania.
+Formed in 2010 by founding members Eric Rothenheber (lead vocals, guitar), Jim Vacca (keyboards, backing vocals), Henry Cieplinski (guitar), and Lou Chudnofsky (drums).

+The band has toured extensively across the United States, performing over 1,000 shows in 32 states as support for acts including Puddle of Mudd, Halestorm, and Fuel.
+In 2015, "Happy Together", the first single from their Stalked EP hit #1 on the iTunes Indie Rock charts and remained in the top 5 for over two months.

+Their music has been featured in numerous American television programs, and in 2018, their Halloween-themed single "Zombie Girl" became a viral success on YouTube, accumulating over 72 million views.

 Formation

-SPiN's origins can be traced back to a Wyndmoor, Pennsylvania, high school, where vocalist Eric Rothenheber and keyboardist Jim Vacca first began performing together.
+SPiN's origins can be traced back to La Salle College High School in Wyndmoor, Pennsylvania, where vocalist Eric Rothenheber and keyboardist Jim Vacca first began performing together.
 Guitarist Henry Cieplinski and drummer Lou Chudnofsky were added, and with the help of a local booking agent band began playing regional shows 3–5 times a week.
 Their performances, along with a demo cut in a friend's basement studio, helped secure national sponsorship by the herb-infused liqueur brand Jägermeister, and the band was invited to be part of the Jäger Music Tour series.
-SPiN's debut EP, Home was then produced by Grammy-winning producer David Ivory.
+SPiN's debut EP, Home was then produced by Grammy-winning producer David Ivory with strings arranged and conducted by Louis Anthony deLise.